tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Dead Man’s Boots

-_Recharge 11+:_ If you’re knocked unconscious or otherwise rendered helpless or incapacitated while wearing these boots, then you get to pick a nearby enemy and make a +10 attack vs. MD against that foe (champion: +15; epic: +20).
+_Recharge 11+:_ If you’re knocked unconscious or otherwise rendered helpless or incapacitated while wearing these boots, then you get to pick a nearby enemy and make a +10 attack vs. MD against that foe, +15 at champion tier, and +20 at epic tier.
 If you hit, that foe takes a fancy to your boots and tries to loot them from your unconscious body at the earliest possible opportunity.
 The enemy won’t take absurd risks to get the boots, but might choose to go after your boots rather than pressing the attack against the rest of the party.
 You’ll probably occupy your target for at least one round.

 The magic of the boots works best against greedy humanoids.
 Targeting a foe that wouldn’t normally wear boots or care about fashion means a penalty on your attack (GM: -4 sound good to you?).
 Targeting the sort of foe for whom looting the bodies is second nature gives a bonus to the attack (so, using the boots on goblins, kobolds, bandits, thieves, ghouls or adventurers is worth +4 or so).